ch1ller0/fridgefm-inverter/README.md

 1. `defaultValue`
     ```typescript
     const myProvider = injectable({
-        provide: someToken,
+        provide: baseToken,
         useFactory: (num) => num * 10, // if the token is not registered in the container, you still get the default value for `num`
         inject: [defaultToken] as const
     })
-    const finalValue = await container.get(someToken) // 1010 (a result of 101*10)
+    const finalValue = await container.get(baseToken) // 1010 (a result of 101*10)
     ```
 1. `multi`
     ```typescript
     const myProvider = injectable({
-        provide: someToken,
+        provide: baseToken,
         useFactory: (multiNums) => multiNums.reduce((acc, cur) => acc + cur, 0), // here `multiNums` is a an array of numbers
         inject: [multiToken] as const
     })
     const num1Provider = injectable({ provide: multiToken, useValue: 15 })
     const num2Provider = injectable({ provide: multiToken, useValue: 25 })
     const num3Provider = injectable({ provide: multiToken, useValue: 35 })
-    const finalValue = await container.get(someToken) // 75 (it is a sum of all the multiNums)
+    const finalValue = await container.get(baseToken) // 75 (it is a sum of all the multiNums)
     ```

 ### Container hierarchy
 It is possible to create child containers and develop hierarchies.
-Child containers are useful when you have some private information (for example for each request) and `no other containers (including the parent one) have access to it`.
+Child containers are useful when you have some private information (for example for each request) and _no other containers (including the parent one) have access to it_.

 ```typescript
 const globalContainer = createContainer({ providers: [] })